epage/epage.github.io/blog/dev/pr-style.md

 they could be concerned for how a perceived slight might get amplified they may be more cautious in what they say, causing longer feedback loops.
 A contributor can borrow authority by looking towards prior art but that can lead to cargo culting.
+Prior art should be backed by analysis, making it part of your logos.

 Contributors relying on pathos has led to many negative outcomes for reviewers.
 For some, they take on a guilt that pressures them to do more and they burn out.